 All middle schools have, in addition to the traditional staff, teachers of the academically able, special education and foreign language.
 The average class size is approximately 25.

 Each senior high school has four full-time counselors, computer science teachers and Navy Junior ROTC instructors, in addition to a full complement of academic and specialty teachers.
 The average class size is approximately 25.

-The Calvert County Adult Education Program has moved to The College of Southern Maryland's Prince Frederick Campus.
+The Calvert County Adult Education Program is located at The College of Southern Maryland's Prince Frederick Campus.
 For more information, call 443-550-6149 or email your inquiry to firstname.lastname@example.org.
 When sending email please note Calvert County in subject line.
 We look forward to seeing you on campus!

 The Adult Education Program offers literacy services to all adults, age 17 and above, not currently enrolled in school.
 Classes provided include: Adult Basic Education (ABE), GED® preparation and English for Speakers of Other Languages (ESL).
 The National External Diploma Program is an alternative method for adults 18 and older to earn a high school diploma.
 Practice GED® testing and counseling are available for students preparing to take the GED®.